vectorform/Texty/README.md

 ## License
-Texty is available under the BSD license.
+Texty is available under the BSD 3-clause "New" or "Revised" License.
 See the [LICENSE](LICENSE) file for more info.